What is a High Demand/High Control Group or Cult?

 "Domestic violence is a pattern of deliberate behavior to maintain power and control over one's partner.
 In an abusive relationship, the level of violence tends to increase in frequency and severity over time."
 (Center for Domestic Peace, Domestic Violence Facts Sheet, 2013/2014).

 From a sociological perspective, Janja Lalich, PhD, defines a cult in her book, "Bounded Choice, True Believers and Charismatic Cults", (2004): “A cult can be either a sharply bounded social group or a diffusely bounded social movement held together through shared commitment to a charismatic leader.
 It upholds a transcendent ideology (often but not always religious in nature) and requires a high level of personal commitment from its members in words and deeds.”
+These relational systems are "comprised of a charismatic relationship, a promise of fulfillment, and a methodology by which to achieve it."
+(Lalich)

-"Take Back Your Life: Recovering From Cults and Abusive Relationships," Lalich and Tobias, 2006
+"Take Back Your Life, Recovering From Cults and Abusive Relationships."
+Lalich and Tobias, 2006

 How Did I Become Involved in This Specialty?